 You already know I love all things content.
-Not only do I love it but I believe it is the bread and butter to your business — and relationships.
+Not only do I love it, but I believe it is the bread and butter of your business — and relationships.
 We live in an era of content obsessions, right?

-We love to consume it and my hope is that you also love to deliver it.
+We love to consume it, and I hope you also love delivering it.

-So, let’s assume that you have generated great content and delivered it via Facebook Live.
-In fact, I hope you overdelivered!
+So, let’s assume you have generated great content and delivered it via Facebook Live.
+I hope you over delivered!
 You shared some excellent value, gave your viewers something to think about and hopefully act upon, etc.

 Well, it was such a great piece of content you want to repurpose it elsewhere on social media.

-Please note that this same strategy can be done with any quality content you have already put out there.
+Please note that this same strategy can be done with any quality content you already have.
 I always recommend evergreen content for this very reason.

 Because the truth is, I have some great pieces from months ago I still refer back to.
-And, it’s still relevant so it is perfect content to revisit.
+And it’s still relevant, so it is the perfect content to revisit.

 Repurpose your Social Media Content

-For the purposes of this example, let’s stick to a Facebook Live scenario.
+For this example, let’s stick to a Facebook Live scenario.

-The good news is, many social media platforms are video ready already … however, they’re not always able to support the length.
-This doesn’t need to be a bad thing — in fact, short video content can help peak curiosity of viewers more so than longer content can now.
+The good news is many social media platforms are video ready already … however, they’re not always able to support the length.
+This doesn’t need to be a bad thing — in fact, short video content can help pique the curiosity of viewers more so than longer content can now.

-Meaning, the ‘trailer type‘ videos can help draw more eyeballs to longer pieces — because your audience wants more.
-Now, you do not need to be video editor savvy to make this happen — there are many mobile applications that will help you do this.
+Meaning the ‘trailer type‘ videos can help draw more eyeballs to longer pieces — because your audience wants more.
+Now, you do not need to be video editor savvy to make this happen — many mobile applications will help you do this.

 Facebook Live Repurposed to Youtube

 First things first, let’s start with where you can upload the entire piece of content.
-You will need to download that Facebook Live onto your computer.
-There are a number of free websites that will do this for you or, just remember to hit save before posting it to the platform.
+Next, you will need to download Facebook Live onto your computer.
+Several free websites will do this for you, or remember to hit save before posting it to the platform.

 Now, head over to YouTube, select upload and boom — set it and forget it.
-We don’t suggest worrying too much about the description or advanced settings (not yet anyways).
+But, again, we don’t suggest worrying too much about the description or advanced settings (not yet, anyway).

-Just get it uploaded and you can always worry about the rest later.
-The main this is just make sure that your video title is relevant to the video — no need to be fancy or misleading.
+Just get it uploaded, and you can always worry about the rest later.
+The primary purpose is to ensure that your video title is relevant to the video — no need to be fancy or misleading.
 Data tells us that the highest converting YouTube videos are ones that clearly define the ‘How To’ or the ‘Tip’ you are going to share.

-Since Instagram can only be used via mobile devices this would have to be done that way.
-We’re sure this shouldn’t be a problem given most pictures these days are taken with a phone anyways, right?
-So, head over to Instagram and upload the image with a sentence or two.
+Since Instagram can only be used via mobile devices, this would have to be done that way.
+But we’re sure this shouldn’t be a problem, given most pictures these days are taken with a phone anyways, right?
+So, head to Instagram and upload the image with a sentence or two.

-Much of Instagram searches are done using hashtags so if you have a couple to throw in there, this is a good time for that.
-If you aren’t familiar with hashtag like strategies — don’t worry about it for now.
+Many Instagram searches are done using hashtags, so if you have a couple to throw in there, this is a good time.
+However, if you aren’t familiar with hashtag-like strategies — don’t worry about it for now.

 This is something you can always come back to later.

 I do not recommend sharing content from Instagram to Facebook through its connection.
-Research shows us that any third party application on Facebook can affect the visibility of your content on others’ timelines.
-You can use similar content but be sure to post it organically when possible.
+Research shows us that any third-party application on Facebook can affect the visibility of your content on others’ timelines.
+You can use similar content but post it organically when possible.

-Using the same strategies mentioned above while repurposing content from Facebook to Instagram, this same piece of content can be used to share to Pinterest too.
+Using the same strategies mentioned above while repurposing content from Facebook to Instagram, this same piece of content can be used to share on Pinterest too.

-Like Instagram, Pinterest also uses hashtags too, but as I mentioned above you can revisit this when you find yourself with extra time to play around there if you choose to.
+Like Instagram, Pinterest also uses hashtags, but as I mentioned above, you can revisit this when you find yourself with extra time to play around there if you choose to.

-I want to reiterate the same message that I opened the post with; I strongly believe you can build a substantial business using Facebook alone.
-However, I understand that social media is expanding rapidly, and if you are spending time on other platforms anyways — I wanted to share a few ways you could repurpose existing content effectively.
+I want to reiterate the same message with which I opened the post; I firmly believe you can build a substantial business using Facebook alone.
+However, I understand that social media is expanding rapidly.
+Therefore, if you are spending time on other platforms, I wanted to share a few ways you could repurpose existing content effectively.

-In the event that you do not have an Instagram, YouTube or Pinterest account — don’t even worry about them!
-Stay focused on delivering consistent content, over and over again on platforms like Facebook.
+If you do not have an Instagram, YouTube or Pinterest account, don’t worry about them!
+Instead, stay focused on delivering consistent content over and over again on platforms like Facebook.

 In my own humble opinion, Facebook has all the capabilities (and then some) of any platform out there right now.
-From Live Video to image sharing, Facebook Stories and a great platform to share written content as well and of course the new addition of reels!
+From Live Video to image sharing, Facebook Stories and a great platform to share written content and, of course, the new addition of reels!